 Most online content uses a blend of text and images to get its message across.
 While there is a lot of focus on the textual SEO aspect, people often overlook image SEO.
 Image search is a big draw for potential eyeballs on your page.
 Attracting users through their image queries can be an indirect way of boosting traffic or selling products.

-Search engine responses for images provide a very different user interaction than the tradition SERP.
+Search engine responses for images provide a very different user interaction than the traditional SERP.
 The biggest difference is the format.
-Google images doesn’t have pages but rather more like a timeline that almost goes on forever.
-Much like the main SERP, depending on the keyword, these pages can produce 1000’s of results.
-However, most people don’t look past the first page of Google and the results are limited to first 10.
+Google Images doesn’t have pages but rather more like a timeline that almost goes on forever.
+Much like the main SERP, depending on the keyword, these pages can produce thousands of results.
+However, most people don’t look past the first page of Google and the results are limited to the first 10.
 Image searches can have 15 to 20 pages at first glance with far more space available for scrolling down.

 Images also pop up on the first search engine response page, which can be very useful for attracting users.
 Suddenly, the text on the SERP is competing with images, and studies show it’s a losing battle for plain-looking words.
 Getting users to click on an image can be easier because they look glossier and can easily get across what they’re looking for.
 A picture is, after all, worth a 1000 words.